gayeongpark/gayeongpark.github.io/_posts/2024-09-10-DISTRIBUTION-SYSTEMS.md

 - **Patch Panels** organize cables so I can easily connect devices to the network.
 They allow I to quickly move or repair cables without messing with the expensive equipment.
 Patch panels have ports on the front (where cables connect) and punchdown blocks on the back (where I secure cables using a special punchdown tool).
 There are two types:

-  - Copper patch panels (for regular network cables).
+  - Copper patch panels (for copper cables).
   - Fiber distribution panels (for fiber optic cables).

 - **Wall Jacks** is where I plug my computer or phone into the network.
 Behind the scenes, this jack connects to a cable that runs through the walls and ceilings to the IDF, where it’s connected to the patch panel and then to a switch.